oaklandfinishup/oaklandfinishup.com/_schedule/day1.md

 ---
-date: 2015-04-17
+date: 2015-10-16
 schedule:
   - title: Eat, Meet & Greet
     start: "18:00"
     description: Register, share jokes and a drink.
-  - title: Mentor Pitch
+  - title: Meet Your Mentors
     start: "19:30"
     description: Mentors introduce themselves & how they can help.
-  - title: F'Up Pitch
+  - title: Mentors Meet You
     start: "20:00"
-    description: Pitch your project and what you need to finish up.
+    description: You get 2 minutes to introduce your project and what you need.
 ---